alex-truby/water-doc-db/README.md

 The purpose of this repo is to build the foundation for creating a searchable text database for water related documents.
 A retrieval augmented generation (RAG), or generative search, is implemented to search for information contained in text based documents, in this case, related to water.
-Weaviate provides a great illutsration of this [workflow and how to implement it](https://weaviate.io/developers/weaviate/quickstart/local) in their documentation.
+Weaviate provides a great illustration of this [workflow and how to implement it](https://weaviate.io/developers/weaviate/quickstart/local) in their documentation.

 ![RAG overview](./static/images/weaviate_rag_overview.png)

-The documents included in this project may contain information on water policy, water regulation, water rights, etc. Often times these documents are in PDF format, which can make scanning for information tedious.
+The documents included in this project may contain information on water policy, water regulation, water rights, etc. Often these documents are in PDF format, which can make scanning for information tedious.
 The goal of this repo is to build a tool that allows users to configure a locally hosted vector database with Weaviate and Docker.

 This repo uses Docker, Weaviate, and the OpenAI API to generate responses to questions and prompts fed into a user defined query.
-If the user does not have an OpenAI API key, you can visit the Weaviate documentation for a [full list of LLMs avialable](https://weaviate.io/developers/weaviate/model-providers) for integration with Weaviate.
+If the user does not have an OpenAI API key, you can visit the Weaviate documentation for a [full list of LLMs available](https://weaviate.io/developers/weaviate/model-providers) for integration with Weaviate.
 Alternatively, users may also configure their own vector models.

 NOTE: This is bare bones, and has not been fine tuned for accuracy purposes.
 Users should expect